UnitedFederationOfGaming/Eldewrito-NagiosPlugin/README.md

 Visit us at: https://ufg.gg | https://eldewritoserver.com

+# Dependencies
+This utility depends on the presence of the following Linux software packages:
+ - curl
+ - jq

 # Usage Instructions
 This is a Nagios plugin, so the intended location for the file is /usr/lib/nagios/plugins/.